-Individuals with a total SAT score of less than 1170, but a score of at least 600 on the verbal test are exempt from Praxis I: Core Academic Skills for Educators test in Reading and Writing for admission into the Department of Teacher Education.
+Individuals with a total SAT score of less than 1170, but a score of at least 600 on the verbal test are exempt from Praxis Core Academic Skills for Educators test in Reading and Writing for admission into the Department of Teacher Education.

-Individuals with a SAT score of less than 1170, but a score of at least 570 on the Math test are exempt from Praxis I: Core Academic Skills for Educators test in Mathematics for Department of Teacher Education admission.
+Individuals with a SAT score of less than 1170, but a score of at least 570 on the Math test are exempt from Praxis Core Academic Skills for Educators test in Mathematics for Department of Teacher Education admission.

-Individuals with a composite ACT score of 24 are exempt from Praxis I: Core Academic Skills for Educators testing requirements for the Department of Teacher Education admission.
+Individuals with a composite ACT score of 24 are exempt from Praxis Core Academic Skills for Educators testing requirements for the Department of Teacher Education admission.

-Individuals with a composite score of less than 24, but with a score of at least 24 on the English test are exempt from the Praxis I: Core Academic Skills for Educators test in Writing for admission into the School of Teacher Education.
+Individuals with a composite score of less than 24, but with a score of at least 24 on the English test are exempt from the Praxis Core Academic Skills for Educators test in Writing for admission into the School of Teacher Education.

-Individuals with a composite ACT score of less than 24, but a score of at least 24 on the Math test are exempt from the Praxis I: Core Academic Skills for Educators test in Mathematics for School of Teacher Education admission.
+Individuals with a composite ACT score of less than 24, but a score of at least 24 on the Math test are exempt from the Praxis Core Academic Skills for Educators test in Mathematics for School of Teacher Education admission.

-Students may not continue in Professional Studies or 400 level education courses after EDUC 201 until the three Praxis I: Core Academic Skills tests' requirements are met and they are admitted to the Teacher Education Program.
+Students may not take 400 level Methods courses after EDUC 201 until the three Praxis Core Academic Skills tests' requirements are met and they are admitted to the Teacher Education Program.

-Information concerning the three Core Academic Skills tests is available on the School of Education website www.chowan.edu/academics/school-education and at www.ets.org/praxis/nc
+Information concerning the three Core Academic Skills tests is available at www.ets.org/praxis/nc

-B. Transition Two (T2) Admission to the Student Teaching Program
+$\textbf{B. Transition Two (T2) Admission to the Student Teaching/Clinical Experience} \\ \textbf{Program}$

-Admission to student teaching includes submission of a Transition Two (T2) application packet (Appendix A) and satisfying the following requirements:
+Admission to Student Teaching/Clinical Experience includes submission of a Transition Two (T2) application packet (Appendix A) and satisfying the following requirements:

 - GPA of 2.7 or better on all work.
-All coursework must be completed before student teaching - Completion with C or better in all required core coursework, all Professional Studies, and Specialty Content Courses. - Acceptable Criminal Background Check with Certified Background and the local county where the student plans to student teach if required.
+All coursework must be completed before student teaching/clinical experience - Completion with C or better in all required core coursework, all Professional Studies, and Specialty Content Courses. - Acceptable Criminal Background Check and the local county where the student plans to student teach if required.

-The Dean of the School of Teacher Education and Professional Studies will inform the candidate of the decision regarding admission to the student teaching program no later than June 1 for the fall semester and no later than December 1 for the spring semester.
-Candidates not approved to do student teaching may reapply for the following semester.
+The Dean of the School of Teacher Education and Professional Studies will inform the candidate of the decision regarding admission to the student teaching/clinical experience program no later than June 1 for the fall semester and no later than December 1 for the spring semester.
+Candidates not approved to do student teaching/clinical experience may reapply for the following semester.

-Directed Student Teaching is for a sixteen-week period.
-Candidates who cannot meet the standards established by the public schools, the Chowan University Department of Teacher Education, and the Department of Public Instruction will be required to withdraw from student teaching.
+Directed Student Teaching/Clinical Experience is for a sixteen-week period.
+Candidates who cannot meet the standards established by the public schools, the Chowan University Department of Teacher Education, and the Department of Public Instruction will be required to withdraw from student teaching/clinical experience.